The Element Copper

 Copper + Oxygen

-Heated copper metal can react with oxygen to form copper(II) oxide (CuO).
-Then, the copper(II) oxide can react with hydrogen gas to form copper metal and water.
+Heated copper metal at high temperatures can react with oxygen to form copper(II) oxide (CuO).
+Then, the copper(II) oxide can react with hydrogen gas at high temperatures to form copper metal and water.

 2Cu + O2 → 2CuO